jhavikas84/MarsSpiral/README.md

 # MarsSpiral

-This is for a small cosing assignment.
+This is for a small coding assignment.